mate-academy/layout_task-guideline/README.md

     </details>

 15. Run `npm run deploy` to publish your site to GitHub pages.
-    - Open `Setting` tab of your repo on Github and scroll down to `Github pages` section
+    - Open `Setting` tab of your repo on Github and choose `Pages` section from panel on the left
     - There should be a link to your public page (the same as `DEMO LINK` in your `readme.md`)
     - Wait until it becomes green (refresh a page if needed)
     - Open the page and check if you see the all the latest changes